Get Tech Tips

-At installation, it is imperative to the performance and longevity of the appliance to set up airflow properly.
+At installation, properly setting up airflow is imperative to the performance and longevity of the appliance.
 A practical way to do this is utilizing the manufacturer-supplied fan tables found in every installation manual.
 Here’s a review on how to set up airflow on a new system:

-- Determine your target airflow (The national average is 400cfm/ton.
-However, in a dry climate, design airflow may be 450-500cfm/ton, and in a humid climate, airflow is typically designed at 350-300cfm/ton.)
+- Determine your target airflow.
+(The national average is 400 cfm/ton.
+However, in a dry climate, design airflow could be 450-500 cfm/ton, and in a humid climate, airflow is typically designed at 350-300 cfm/ton.)

-- Verify the equipment and duct work is clean, and all packing materials are removed from inside the appliance (yes, this gets missed sometimes)
+- Verify that the equipment and ductwork are clean and all packing materials are removed from inside the appliance.
+(Yes, technicians miss that sometimes.)

-- Run the system in order to achieve the test conditions in which the Fan Table was created (Fan Table airflow readings are only valid if the field conditions match as closely to the lab conditions as possible; i.e. wet coil, dry coil, with or without heat strip kits, etc.)
+- Run the system to achieve the test conditions in which the fan table was created.
+(Fan table airflow readings are only valid if the field conditions match as closely to the lab conditions as possible, i.e., wet coil, dry coil, with or without heat strip kits, etc.)

 - The point at which both the TESP column and Speed Tap row meet is the corresponding estimated airflow.

-- Make any adjustments to ductwork or fan speed in order to achieve the target airflow (This is made easy if ductwork is slightly oversized and installed with manual dampers on the supply.)
+- Make any adjustments to ductwork or fan speed to achieve the target airflow.
+(This is made easy if ductwork is slightly oversized and installed with manual dampers on the supply.)

-- The equipment is running as closely to the documented lab conditions as possible.
-(But even then, how wet is “wet”?)
+- The equipment is running as close to the documented lab conditions as possible.
+(But even then, how wet is “wet?”)

 Static pressure readings stand alone as a valuable measurement during a service call, and TESP can inform a technician whether more extensive testing is required.
-But if the equipment has never been worked on by you, or your company did not install the equipment, the fan tables will not be useful until a full-system commissioning has been completed.
+But if you have never worked on the equipment, or your company did not install the equipment, the fan tables will not be useful until full-system commissioning has been completed.

-Another important tip is to always keep the return static pressure below 0.4” w.c.
-According to many manufacturers’ literature, a return static pressure of 0.4’ w.c. or higher can potentially result in water from the primary drain pan being picked up and thrown around inside the cabinet area, and sometimes into the ductwork.
+Another important tip is to keep the return static pressure below 0.4” w.c. at all times.
+According to many manufacturers’ literature, a return static pressure of 0.4’ w.c. or higher can potentially result in water from the primary drain pan being picked up and thrown around inside the cabinet area, sometimes into the ductwork.

-It is important to understand static pressure measurement is NOT a measurement of airflow.
-This is where many technicians abuse this method.
-Static pressure is just that: a measurement of pressure in reference to the space outside the ductwork.
-Based on lab testing conditions, a manufacturer is able to determine the airflow of a system under a known resistance.
+It is important to understand static pressure measurement is NOT a measurement of airflow—this is where many technicians abuse this method.
+Static pressure is exactly what it says: a measurement of pressure in reference to the space outside the ductwork.
+Based on lab testing conditions, a manufacturer can determine the airflow of a system under a known resistance.
 Static pressure is used as a proxy to estimate airflow, but this method is only as good as the conditions in which it is applied.
-Static pressure readings are air density dependent, so zeroing a manometer in a cold, dry attic, then inserting the probes into a humidified, warm duct system will adversely affect the accuracy of your measurements.
-This method is also heavily dependent on how detailed the manufacturer fan table is.
-An example of a good fan table would be one that lists the equipment model, if the unit was tested under wet or dry conditions, if heat strips were installed during testing, and any corresponding wattage/rpm determinations under given conditions.
+Static pressure readings are air density-dependent, so zeroing a manometer in a cold, dry attic and then inserting the probes into a humidified, warm duct system will adversely affect the accuracy of your measurements.
+This method is also heavily dependent on how detailed the manufacturer's fan table is.
+An example of a good fan table would list the following:

-The difficulty with using Fan Tables as a way to measure airflow is realizing the resistance across the equipment is dynamic, and will likely change many times over the course of a test (the coil may get wetter as it is loaded with latent heat, the coil will become dirty over time, etc.) Measuring actual airflow is difficult to do, but static pressure measurements are still very valuable, and are a good way to determine if a problem exists and on which side of the ductwork it exists (supply or return).
+The difficulty with using fan tables as a way to measure airflow is realizing that the resistance across the equipment is dynamic and will likely change many times over the course of a test (the coil may get wetter as it is loaded with latent heat, the coil will become dirty over time, etc.).
+Measuring actual airflow is difficult to do, but static pressure measurements are still very valuable and are a good way to determine if a problem exists and on which side of the ductwork it exists (supply or return).